Jasan33/Redtype/README.md

 ##  10/14/2024
   Made a figma template that displays my vision for redtype.
+I usually use Premier XD, but unfortunately they have shut down so I had to use Figma.
+It was kinda advanced at first sight, but I got the hang of it now.
+I also made a Github Repository and a Kanban board
   ![Redtype](https://github.com/user-attachments/assets/3a9b9355-b2d1-4f70-b7e9-d387eb1a3076)

 ##  10/15/2024
-  From the beginning of the projct I started by writing down some notes and making a kanban board of the plan.
-I later started by making a Redtype logo.
+  I started by today, making a Redtype logo.
+This wasn't necessary at all in this project, but I was having the Photoshop energy.
+I felt like this logo was good, but when I asked other classmates they disagreed so I think have to remove or change it at some point.
 I then decided to make a webside and fucused on the front part of the website, where I made the navbar and a few other components.
   ![Redtype before the start](https://github.com/user-attachments/assets/890bfceb-c3ae-4f18-9f88-fd6269d31428)

 ##  10/16/2024 - 10/17/2024
-   I started directly on the main process of making the game.
+   on the 16th and 17th of october I started directly on the main process of making the game.
 I liked monkeytype's design and took inspiration to creat the main game in the middle of the screen (https://monkeytype.com).
 I decided to make the main colors grey and red since its a good match of contrast and its overall a unic design.Today I learned using flask and connected it with the website, now I can use python, sql along with HTML, CSS and javascript.
 I also coded inn some basic python that makes randome words pop up on the screen.
 This also automaticly regenerate each time you refresh the website.
 The python script was simply done by using the randit command that can selects words from a list.
 The hard part was to understand and connect CSS, javascript and the images using python.
 HTML is no longer the main template that decides the connections.

 ##  10/19/2024